Federal Employees Discuss the Ethics of Sticking It Out With Trump’s Government

 The HHS Employee Who Is Keeping Her Head Down While She Waits to be Fired

-The State Department Employee Who Says the Administration is like a Python
+The State Department Employee Who Says the Administration Is like a Python

 It’s kind of terrible, but for a weird reason.
 It’s not like I go into my office every day and I’m having to implement policies I disagree with.
 It’s more like this slow squeeze of morale, just always.
 We have been told since the administration started that there’s going to be all of this restructuring and reorganizing, so we’re just waiting for a lot of changes, but waiting is inherently kind of shitty because when you’re waiting you don’t know what you can promise, you don’t know what your priorities are or what you’re trying to accomplish, you don’t know if you’ll be here in a week, two weeks, a month later.
 I spend a lot of my job doing external relationship building.
 I don’t do any of that anymore, because I don’t know what I can say.

-All of our previously like-minded countries now don’t know what the hell the US is doing.
+All of our previously like-minded countries now don’t know what the hell the U.S. is doing.
 We’re completely unpredictable in the international space, which is embarrassing.
-It’s embarrassing to be at the UN and be representing the US government.
-We get so much side eye.
+It’s embarrassing to be at the U.N. and be representing the U.S. government.
+We get so much side-eye.

 We’ve lost a lot of people, lots of positions have not been filled.
 I absolutely have already applied to some jobs.
 I want to get out immediately.
 And I was willing to stay.
 Even now, I’d like to be able to stay, but it doesn’t feel like I can.
 It doesn’t feel political in a Republican, Democratic side of things.
 I just feel like there is no interest in the work that we do.
 It’s not going to be a priority.

 There isn’t really a single red line for me.
-I feel like this administration is like a python, slowly squeezing the life, the joy, the purpose–everything–out of us.
-So people are going to either suffer through it and deal with it and come out smaller and slimmer, or they’re going to leave and be like, no I’m not doing that.
+I feel like this administration is like a python, slowly squeezing the life, the joy, the purpose — everything — out of us.
+So people are going to either suffer through it and deal with it and come out smaller and slimmer, or they’re going to leave and be like, no, I’m not doing that.

 The Energy Department Employee Who Hopes This Is Temporary